Kseen715/highlighted-repos/README.md

 <div id="auto-sort-start"/>

+- [Fastfetch](https://github.com/fastfetch-cli/fastfetch) - a neofetch-like tool for fetching system information and displaying it prettily
 - [Filelight](https://github.com/KDE/filelight) - allows you to understand exactly where your diskspace is being used by graphically representing your filesystem as a set of concentric segmented-rings
 - [FluidX3D](https://github.com/ProjectPhysX/FluidX3D) - the fastest and most memory efficient lattice Boltzmann CFD software, running on all GPUs via OpenCL
 - [HakuNeko](https://github.com/manga-download/hakuneko) - downloader for manga books